ivelasq/pharma-adae-shiny-app/README.md

 ├── app.R - deployed version of the app (adapted from Shiny Assistant code using the generated ADAE data) └── manifest.json - configuration settings file for Posit Connect Cloud
 ```

+## Use

+- Dataset Generation: Run `00-generate-datasets.R` to create/update `adae.Rds`.
+- Application: Run `app.R` or one of the numbered versions for different iterations of the application.